boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week5.md

 This ratio shows how many times the smallest scale involved has to be resolved in order to also resolve the characteristic process for at least one period.
 The ratio is $R=\frac{100\rm\,m}{3\rm\,mm}$, so $R=3 \cdot 10^4$.
-A normal PC (or even standard super computer) can not perform these calculations within reasonable time.

 </details>